 Job-hunting can be tough.
 You go for one interview after another, only to get that dreaded “we regret to inform you that your application has been unsuccessful” phone call or email.
 And for first-time job-seekers, the search can be even harder as you go up against candidates with more skills and experience.
-So how to you stay motivated and not let the job-hunting blues get the better of you?
+So how do you stay motivated and not let the job-hunting blues get the better of you?

-“Staying motivated is a challenge – and when you get demotivated, you’re more prone to anxiety, depression and stress.
+“Staying motivated is a challenge – and when you get demotivated, you’re more prone to anxiety, depression, and stress.
 The important thing to remember is that while unemployment rates may be high and the job market is tough, it’s not impossible,” says Johannesburg-based counselling psychologist, mentor and career counsellor Thabile Adams, who recommends these 10 tips to keep positive.

 (1) Evaluate and adapt the way you’re looking for a job

 Accept that the process takes time, planning, research, persistence, skills and using the right tools.
 Start by asking yourself these questions to work out if you’re really hunting or simply just applying for jobs?